jsoych/git_assignment/README.md

     > c.
 How do I open up a _pull request_?

-    You can create a pull request using the GitHub web, desktop,mobile app, or using the GitHub CLI.
+    You can create a pull request using the GitHub web, desktop, mobile app, or using the GitHub CLI.

     > d.
 Give me a step by step guide on how to add someone to your repository.